RanVaknin/taskmaster/README.md

 2/25 users are now able to sign up, login and sign out of the app.

 2/26 users are now able to upload pictures to S3 bucket and associate it with task, and then using Picasso photos are being rendered to each individual task's page.

+3/3 added notifications. now on opening the app we will be notified "task is created"